Why energy is headline news, and what this means

 This means our members can feel safe in the knowledge that we’ll be there for them this winter.

 If you have a fixed plan with OVO Energy, there won’t be any changes to your energy prices before your contract ends.
-And if you’re on a variable plan, you won’t pay more than the new government price cap – which comes into effect on 1 October.
-We’ll already have been in touch about the price cap change, if it affects you.
+And if you’re on a variable plan, you won’t pay more than the government price cap – which was last updated on 1 October.

 We’ll do everything we can to support the most vulnerable